 Where to Stay in Exarcheia & Neapoli

 Exarcheia is home to the National Archaeological Museum, the largest in Greece, that displays antiquities, artwork, and relics from all over the country, only a short walk from the National Library.
 Kallidromiou Street is the heart of the district, hosting a weekly farmer’s market.
-If you simply wish to sit back and people watch or browse local stores, Exarcheia also has a wealth of coffee houses, restaurants, eclectic boutiques, and antique book shops.
+But If you simply want to sit back and people watch or browse local stores, Exarcheia also has a wealth of coffee houses, restaurants, eclectic boutiques, and antique book shops.

 Neighbouring Neapoli is more peaceful, the perfect place to wander and gain incredible views of Athens.
 Hike up Lycabettus Hill, a prominent city park with a quaint church and romantic restaurant.
-Neapoli also has a great selection of cafes, Mediterranean eateries, steak restaurants, and sushi bars.
+Furthermore, Neapoli has a great selection of cafes, Mediterranean eateries, steak restaurants, and sushi bars.
 For those seeking designer shopping, it’s home to Gucci, Max Mara, Cartier, and more.

 NJV Athens Plaza

 This luxury 5-star hotel is located near the Acropolis in the heart of Athens.
 It’s one of the city’s most renowned hotels with 162 guest rooms and 18 sophisticated suites with first-class amenities.
 The NJV Athens Plaza has several bars, restaurants, and bistros, all offering room service.
 Guests gain privileged access and discounted rates to the most luxurious health club in the city, Holmes Place Athens.
 If you are looking f also possible to rent a car with or without a driver.
 NJV Athens Plaza is close to leafy Syntagma Square, the National Garden of Athens, and shops and restaurants along Stadiou.